Last updated: 1 April 2021

 If you couldn’t find out who supplies energy to your new home, check out our guide to tracking down the supplier using an online search (for gas) or phone call.

 Once the dust settles on your move, you’ll have all the information you need to find the best energy deal, namely your new postcode, supplier, and plan name.
-You can now enter these details into an energy comparison website to view a list of tariffs and plans available in your region.
+You can now enter these details into our energy comparison tool to view a list of tariffs and plans available in your region.

 The best deals are reserved for new customers, so you should see plenty of plans on offer.
 Narrow these down by price as well as considering the following factors: